Williams boy hosts fourth annual toy drive for local foster youth

 One local boy has made it his holiday mission to make sure every child in Colusa County gets at least one Christmas present.

-Now in seventh grade, Williams Upper Elementary School student Phillip Santillan is organizing a holiday toy drive for the fourth year to provide gifts to foster youth in Colusa County.
+Now in seventh grade, Williams Upper Elementary School student Phillip Santillan is organizing a holiday toy drive for a fourth year to provide gifts to foster youth in Colusa County.

 Phillip said he is inspired each year to continue to host the toy drive so he can help more kids.